7h30th3r0n3/Evil-M5Core2/README.md

 <div align="center">

-# Evil-M5Core2 v1.2.2 - Client Sniff And Deauth
+# Evil-M5Project v1.2.7 - PwnGrid Spam

 <img src="https://github.com/7h30th3r0n3/Evil-M5Core2/blob/main/SD-Card-File/img/startup.jpg" width="300" />

-<b>Evil-M5Core2</b> is an innovative tool developed for ethical testing and exploration of WiFi networks.
+<b>Evil-M5Project</b> is an innovative tool developed for ethical testing and exploration of WiFi networks.
 It harnesses the power of the M5Core2 device to scan, monitor, and interact with WiFi networks in a controlled environment.
 This project is designed for educational purposes, aiding in understanding network security and vulnerabilities.

 > <i>Disclaimer</i>: The creator of Evil-M5Core2 is not responsible for any misuse of this tool.
 It is intended solely for ethical and educational purposes.
 Users are reminded to comply with all applicable laws and regulations in their jurisdiction.
 All files provided with Evil-M5Core2 are designed to be used in a controlled environment and must be used in compliance with all applicable laws and regulations.
 Misuse or illegal use of this tool is strictly prohibited and not supported by the creator.